denzelrenner/LIFE4136-Group1-Rotation2/README.md

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

- 4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
+ 4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting `allow` will download a zip file into your downloads folder (Mac).
 Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.

  5. Repeat steps 2-4 for the other fragments of the diploid g10577 protein.
 At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `diploid_fragment2_g10577` when modelling the second fragment)

  6. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website or refresh the page

- 7. Input the first fragment for the tetraploid sequences into the `query sequence` field, and the job name entered should be `tetraploid_framgment1_g10577`.
+ 7. Input the first fragment for the tetraploid g10577 protein sequence into the `query sequence` field, and the job name entered should be `tetraploid_framgment1_g10577`.

  8. Repeat steps 2-4 for the other fragments of the tetraploid g10577 protein.
 At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `tetraploid_fragment2_g10577` when modelling the second fragment)